 The Company currently earns revenue in Canadian dollars ("CAD"), U.S. dollars ("USD"), and Euros ("EUR") and incurs costs in Canadian dollars, U.S. dollars, and Euros.
-Management monitors the U.S. dollar and Euro net liability position on an ongoing basis during the year and adjusts the total net monetary liability balance accordingly.
-When it is appropriate to de-risk other pharmaceutical companies, the Company sells its products primarily through a limited number of wholesalers and retail pharmacy chains.

-future foreign exchange transactions, the Company uses dual currency deposits and forward contracts to manage foreign exchange transaction exposure.
+Management monitors the U.S. dollar and Euro net liability position on an ongoing basis during the period and adjusts the total net monetary liability balance accordingly.
+When it is appropriate to de-risk future foreign exchange transactions, the Company uses Dual Currency Deposits and forward contracts to manage foreign exchange transaction exposure.